fol2/Octopus_Agile_Helper/README.md

 # Octopus Agile Helper

-A macOS application to help Octopus Energy Agile tariff customers monitor and optimize their energy usage.
+An iOS application to help Octopus Energy Agile tariff customers monitor and optimize their energy usage.

 ## Features